Federal Government Taxes

 Flat tax systems are considered very simple, because they do not allow households to use deductions in order to lower their taxable income.
 In the current progressive income tax system, households are allowed to deduct from their taxable income many expenses, including the interest on their mortgage, the interest on their home equity loans, certain medical expenses, certain professional expenses, charitable contributions, certain retirement contributions, and dependent care expenses.

 A flat tax system will have a lower tax rate for most people, but will not allow deductions.
 For this reason, industries, such as the real estate industry and the private welfare industry, may not be happy with the flat tax system.
-Accountants, tax preparers and government tax auditors will also not be happy with a flat system, as the simplicity of the system makes many of their jobs unnecessary.
+Accountants, tax professionals and government tax auditors will also not be happy with a flat system, as the simplicity of the system makes many of their jobs unnecessary.
 Does this mean that unemployment will rise, as most of the accounting and tax preparation jobs will be eliminated?
 The answer is no. Just like throwing bricks through a window doesn’t increase overall employment, complicating the tax system doesn’t increase overall employment, either.
-Yes, a complicated tax system increases employment of accountants, tax preparers, and government tax auditors, as glaziers also will gain employment in an economy with many broken windows.
-However, the additional savings that households experience from not having to hire accountants, tax preparers, and not having to pay taxes to the government for the tax preparers will allow these households to increase their spending on other things, just like the baker is able to buy a suit if his window is not broken.
+Yes, a complicated tax system increases employment of accountants, tax professionals, and government tax auditors, as glaziers also will gain employment in an economy with many broken windows.
+However, the additional savings that households experience from not having to hire accountants, tax professionals, and not having to pay taxes to the government for the tax professionals will allow these households to increase their spending on other things.
+This is similar to the baker being able to buy a suit if his window is not broken (see Unit 1).
 Households may now be able to afford a hot tub in their backyard.
 This certainly sounds more fun than spending this amount of money to have your taxes prepared.

 Another characteristic of the flat tax system is that the flat tax rate is lower than the highest marginal tax rate in the progressive system.
 This means that as your income increases, you will have more incentive to work harder and earn more income.
 This stimulates economic activity and creates jobs.